SatelCreative/docker-python-base/README.md

 This can be used for CI/CD purposes since it generates report files in the `/python/reports` folder.

+Options:

+`-h`  Print help menu.\
+`-k`  Invoke Pytest option `-k` to run specific tests based on a substring match to the test name.

 ### `runtests` (DEPRECATED)

 **DEPRECATED**: Use `validatecodeonce` instead